-The premium is the cost of your Travel Insurance contract.
-You must pay the entire premium for your contract to start.
+The premium is the cost of your Multi-Trip Annual Insurance contract.
+You must pay the entire premium for your contract to start or be renewed.
 We calculate your premium based on:

-- The age of each insured person on the departure date
+- The age of each insured person on the coverage start date or the date of the last renewal

-- The duration of the trip
+- The number of days covered per trip

 - The coverages selected

 - The insurance amounts selected

 - The health of each insured person in certain age groups

-- The deductible, if any